-Raise your hand if you’ve ever been personally victimized by high student loan payments.
-Us too.
+Raise your hand if you’ve ever felt personally victimized by high student loan payments.
 Refinancing might make you feel a little better.
 Think of it as a debt do-over, only this time you can save money instead of just borrowing it.

 I’m awake now.
 How does it work?

-- Get a lower interest rate.
-This means you’ll pay less over time.
+Get a lower interest rate.
+Meaning you’ll pay less over time.

-- Lock in an interest rate if you switch from a variable one to fixed.
+Lock in an interest rate if you switch from a variable loan to a fixed one.
 Fixed rates stay the same forever, no matter what the economy’s doing.